apache/camel-website/README.md

     $ yarn build   # to perform the build

-In case `yarn build` throws the error: **JavaScript heap out of memory**, make the following change within `package.json` and the issue will be resolved :
+In case `yarn build` throws the error: **JavaScript heap out of memory**, make the following change within `package.json` and the issue will be resolved:
 ```
 "build": "run-s --max_old_space_size=4096 build:*"
 ```